pet pharmacist

 Hosting parties and visitors

 Visitors can upset pets, as can the noise and excitement of holiday parties.
 Even pets that aren’t normally shy may become nervous in the hubbub that can accompany a holiday gathering.
-The following tips will reduce emotional stress on your pet and protect your guests from possible injury.
+For pet safety during the holidays, the following tips will reduce emotional stress on your pet and protect your guests from possible injury:

 Inform your guests ahead of time that you have pets or if other guests may be bringing pets to your house.
 Guests with allergies or compromised immune systems (due to pregnancy, disease, or medications/ treatments that suppress the immune system) need to be aware of the pets (especially exotic pets) in your home so they can take any needed precautions to protect themselves.